badlydrawnben/eleventy-guide/src/posts/020-collections.md

 I don't need to register any of these collections in the `.eleventy.js` file because they're all in the `/posts` folder - so Eleventy automatically creates a `posts` collection, and it also creates a collection for each of my tags.

+Set them in posts.json file so don't need to tag them as post

 ## Registering your own collection

 There are plenty situations in which you might want to group certain bits of data together whereby using FrontMatter tags isn't feasible or sensible.